cornellev/rc-brain/README.md

 ## Running
 1. Make sure all of your shells are sourced.
+2. Make sure the port you are using is accessible and that you have read/write permissions `sudo chmod a+rw /dev/ttyUSB0`
-2. `rosrun rosserial_python serial_node.py /dev/ttyUSB0` to connect the Nano to `roscore` running on your computer.
+3. `rosrun rosserial_python serial_node.py /dev/ttyUSB0` to connect the Nano to `roscore` running on your computer.